 Theoretical underpinning of agricultural commercialization draws from agricultural transition, population and livelihood outcomes and its transition and the importance of increased agricultural productivity, Labour productivity, market development and the growth of the industrial sector.
 This increased productivity can be achieved through commercialization.
-Commercialization is central to the structural transformation process as greater input market orientation increases the demand for industrial goods and technology essential for production, increases household welfare through employment generation and increased labor productivity and enables the transfer of surplus in the form of food, labor and capital from the agrarian sector to the other sectors (Pingali et al., 2019).
+Commercialization is central to the structural transformation process as greater input market orientation increases the demand for industrial goods and technology essential for productivity and enables the transfer of surplus in the form of food, labor and capital from the agrarian sector to the other sectors (Pingali et al., 2019).